Wills & Estates

 This additional document gives one or two people the authority to utilize your money, pay your bills, or perhaps secure you in a care home should you lose your capacity to function.
 It 'endures' as long as you are alive - whether in a coma, suffering from dementia or incapacitated due to stroke or illness.

-It is worth it have a professional help you these important legalities.
+It is worth it to have a professional help you with these important legalities.
 Southern Alberta Law Offices is at your service for your Estate planning needs.
-Watch for updates to the legislation concerning Wills & Succession in February, 2012.

 Click here for more information about Wills